Step 1 of 6 City

 Step 7 of 9

-Do you prefer non-smokers?
+Do you prefer a smoke-free man?

 men remain with your filters so far